-Locating the two-on-one property was through a tip by an evangelical Christian utility worker who had shut off utilities to the vacant one bedroom house.
-The owner of the property was an evangelical Christian.
-That stuck with me -- that Christians could help each other out with inside information -- a grapevine.
-(In fact, there was a great old grapevine producing grapes each season growing along the cedar fence in the backyard.)
+The then rental property was found through a tip from an evangelical utility worker who had shut off the utilities to the vacant one bedroom house.
+The owner of the property was also an evangelical Christian.
+That stayed with me -- that Christians could help each other out with insider information -- a grapevine.

 "God, if You're for real, let me know" prayer was answered -- even before the property purchase.
 Witnessed healings, met and knew authentic evangelical Christians who were 'witnessing Christians.'
 Excited to do the work of the Lord.
 Worked with good people in the military.
 Was baptized in the back country of Yosemite National Park.
 (4) God provided.
 And God continues to prove the Bible is reliable.

 The Bible says: "Ask, and it will be given to you; seek, and you shall will find; knock, and it will be opened to you." -- Matthew 7:7